If you’re a huge fan of superhero movies, you may have heard Marvel vs DC pitted against one another at some point.

 Peter Parker was just a regular high school kid when a radioactive spider bites him on a class field trip.
 He calls himself Spider-Man and now has superhuman abilities.
 He takes care of the citizens of New York, all while trying to get good grades in school and staying out of trouble.

 Ultimately, Marvel brings its characters’ humanness to the forefront.
 Just like us, we see them striving to be good people while trying to control their powers.
-The comic book characters are not exempt from making mistakes, which makes them relatable.
+The comic book characters are not exempt from making mistakes, making them relatable.

 Most of DC’s characters are born great and come from far away planets.
 They are often bestowed with great powers since birth.
 This makes them all-powerful and elevates them above normal humans.
 Their storylines are always about protecting the innocent from the evildoers and exhibiting perfect, positive qualities.